My family inspired me to start this business

 If you’d like more information on our trips to Costa Rica, please explore our website or send me an email (Click on “Contact Us” above).
 Thanks!

 Mom of Max and Annelies

 Jenny Jensen has a long history of interest in the environment, ecotourism and Costa Rica.
 She has a Bachelor’s degree from Brown University and a Master’s degree from Duke University in Environmental Science.
 While at Duke, she took additional courses in Ecotourism and Medicine for the Third World Traveler.
 She spent a year in Costa Rica as a volunteer English and Environmental Education teacher for first through third graders and hiked nearly every trail in the country during her free time.
 While at Duke, she led Tropical Ecology educational tours of Costa Rica for the University’s Talent Identification Program (TIP), a summer program for gifted high school students.
 She traveled to Costa Rica several other times, designing custom tours for friends and family.
 Jenny worked in environmental compliance and enforcement at the Minnesota Pollution Control Agency for 7 years.
 She’s currently working for the state of Minnesota and planning trips in her spare time.
-The picture here is from Annelies’ first birthday at Andrea Cristina B&B in Sarapiqui, Costa Rica.
+The picture here is from daughter Annelies’ first birthday at Andrea Cristina B&B in Sarapiqui, Costa Rica.